Jack Blocker

-Jack Forest Blocker (born June 8, 1998) is an American alternative pop/rock singer-songwriter and musician known for being a season 22 American Idol finalist from Dallas County, Texas.
+Jack Forest Blocker (born June 8, 1998) is an American country singer-songwriter and musician known for being a season 22 American Idol finalist from Dallas County, Texas.
 He was the first contestant to initially receive a majority of two "no" votes from the judges (before Lionel Richie reversed his decision) to subsequently reach the finals.
+Based in Nashville, Jack is now releasing new original music in the intersection of outlaw country, Americana folk, and the Texas singer-songwriter tradition.

 Early life and career

 Blocker was born on June 8, 1998 in Richardson, Texas to Truman and Caryn Blocker.
 He has three sisters.
 Growing up in Dallas, his parents described him as a shy but adventurous child, who was equally interested in athletics and art.
 He was inspired to pursue music from listening to country artists and worship songs.
 He went to high school at Trinity Christian Academy in Addison, Texas, where he met his future wife, Georgia.
 He is a self-taught guitarist who learned how to play from watching YouTube instructional videos.

 Prior to American Idol, Blocker was in a pop band called Rightfield, which he formed while attending the University of Arkansas in Fayetteville.
 He majored in communications.
 In 2022, he, his wife, and his bandmate Reed Hoelscher, moved to Nashville to pursue music as a full-time career.
 While Blocker continued recording with his band, simultaneously he became a solo artist and began writing songs.
 He describes the move as a "culture shock".